FadiKais1/Rocchio-Algorithm-Overview-and-summarization/README.md

 By adjusting the query vector using Rocchio, we increase the importance of useful terms and suppress irrelevant ones.

 📂 Project Structure
-├── rocchio.ipynb      # Full notebook with all steps and views ├── main.py            # Optional script version
+├── rocchio_algohrithm.ipynb      # Full notebook with all steps and views
-├── data/              # (Optional) folder for real tf-idf inputs ├── README.md          # Project documentation

 🔧 How to Run the Project
 1. Install Dependencies